OWASP/www-project-developer-guide/draft/09-training-education/04-samurai-wtf.md

 or as an attack tool targeted specifically against web applications.
 The applications provided by Samurai-Dojo provides a set of real world applications to attack;
-these applications are contained within the Samurai Web Training Framework virtual machine so none of the attack traffic will leak from the environment - and avoids triggering network intrusion detection systems.
+these applications are contained within the Samurai Web Training Framework virtual machine so none of the attack traffic will leak from the environment - and so avoid triggering network intrusion detection systems.

 #### How to use it